CREAR-ASBL/amuya-a/README.md

 2

 ## Instructions for developpers
-Amuyaña has been written in Java and JavaFX.
+Amuyaña has been written in Java 1.8.0_161 and JavaFX for the graphical user interface.

 The simplest way to get the source code is to pull the repository, for example:

 	git clone https://github.com/CREAR-ASBL/amuyana.git

+You will find a NetBeans project (the version I used was v.
+8.2 - build 201609300101).

 Visit the [wiki section](https://github.com/CREAR-ASBL/amuyana/wiki) for more information about the source code and how it runs step by step to create the main graphs.
 A more detailed overview of the classes, methods, variables, etc. is available in the docs.

 ## Links